 Gold plating happens when you continue to work on a project or task, even though you’ve already met the outlined requirements.
 I’ve done this before, and it comes from a good place.
 But you shouldn’t keep working past the scope you’ve discussed with the client.

 That’s right, scope creep doesn’t just come from clients.
 You and I can fall victim to it too.

 I once worked with a marketing team that never had a dedicated project manager.
 It was up to the team to work together and get things done on time.
 As you can imagine, it became a nightmare.

 But out of all the issues, gold plating caused the biggest issue.
 Developers ran wild making big promises outside the scope of the initial project.
 At the end of the day, the business took a turn for the worse.
 Why?
 Because the project wasn’t profitable due to the extra time spent gold plating.

 If you run a team, you must teach them how to manage project scope.
 Here’s a simple script to combat a team member that’s easing into scope creep:

 “Wow.
 It looks like you’ve been hard at work.
-I appreciate your diligence to this project, it’s very encouraging.
-Now, this may seem silly, but please don’t go above the call-of-duty too much.
-It’s important that we don’t stretch outside the bound of our initial project requirements.
+I appreciate your diligence in this project, it’s very encouraging.
+Now, this may seem silly, but please don’t go above the call of duty too much.
+It’s important that we don’t stretch outside the bounds of our initial project requirements.
 (If you haven’t seen them yet, I’ve attached the document for you.)
 Again, thanks for all your hard work.
 You rock.”

 Have you ever let scope creep happen?
 Which of these scripts could you start using today to make sure it never happens again?
-I’d love to hear your opinions in the comments below.
+Comment below.